Pharmaceutical microbiology and immunity

 LaMDa hosted ETOX15 - European workshop on bacterial protein toxins, June 18-22, 2011, as part of the University of Oslo 200 year anniversary.

-Research topics within LaMDa include antimicrobial resistance development in Klebsiella pneumoniae, development of novel antimicrobials (mechanism of action and in vitro toxicity studies), genome dynamics in pathogenic Bacillus bacteria, structure-function relationships of multidrug transporters and molecular mehanisms governing biofilm formation in Bacillus cereus group bacteria, relationship of bacteriophages and type IV pili in Vibrio cholerae, virulence factors of Francisella and development of Francicellosis in fish, and molecular biology of salmon anemia virus (SAV).
+Research topics within Pharmaceutical microbiology and immunity include antimicrobial resistance development in Klebsiella pneumoniae, development of novel antimicrobials (mechanism of action and in vitro toxicity studies), genome dynamics in pathogenic Bacillus bacteria, structure-function relationships of multidrug transporters and molecular mehanisms governing biofilm formation in Bacillus cereus group bacteria, relationship of bacteriophages and type IV pili in Vibrio cholerae, virulence factors of Francisella and development of Francicellosis in fish, and molecular biology of salmon anemia virus (SAV).
 More detailed descriptions of the research projects are accessible from the left hand toolbar.